tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 #### Summary
 * All variables can read, own, and optionally write their data
 * creating a reference will transfer permissions from the borrowed place to the ref
+	* write and ownership are always lost from the source
+	* read is also removed when the ref is `mut`
 * perms are returned at the end of the ref's lifetime
 * data must outlive all references that point to it